daguenther/Z2A/Resources/Operating Systems.md

 ## Arch Linux (C1, I4, U3)

-Arch linux's philisophy is keeping it simple.
+Arch Linux's philosophy is keeping it simple.
 It has extensible customization, and a large community.
-Of all the linux distros, Arch provides one of the best resources for learning about some of the inner workings of computers.
+Of all the Linux distros, Arch provides one of the best resources for learning about some of the inner workings of computers.

-I highly reccommend this for students learning how operating systems work, but not as the default operating system for the school.
+I highly recommend this for students learning how operating systems work, but not as the default operating system for the school.

 * [Hompage](https://www.archlinux.org/)